variableland/run-run/README.md

 # DX

-Monorepo to hold tools made for DX in Variable Land 👊
+Monorepo to hold tools made for DX ⚡

 ## Packages